loretanr/dp-gbdt/README.md

 as of right now:

 - C++ algorithm can do **regression** and **binary classification**.
-  - **regression** can be performed on abalone & yearMSD
+  - **regression** can be performed on abalone & yearMSD datasets
-  - **classification** can be performed on the adult & BCW
+  - **classification** can be performed on the adult & BCW dataset
-  - though it is easy to add new datasets (have a look at _dataset_parser.cpp_)
+  - but it is easy to add new datasets (have a look at _dataset_parser.cpp_)
-- python_gbdt is missing the correct GDF functionality
+- python_gbdt's GDF functionality is not correct
-- There are still small DP problems, such as
+- There are still small DP problems in all versions, such as
   - init\_score is leaking information about what values are present in a dataset
-  - constant time floating point operations are only partially adopted
+  - the partial use of constant-time floating point operations has only been explored in `hardened_gbdt`
+    - would be quite a task to use that everywhere